Andres9890/iagitbetter/README.md

 - `--metadata=<key:value>` – custom metadata to add to the IA item
 - `--all-files` – upload all repository files in addition to git bundle (by default, only the bundle is uploaded)
+- `--include-wiki` – clone and archive the repository wiki (if it exists)
 - `--quiet` / `-q` – suppress verbose output
 - `--version` – show version information
 - `--no-update-check` – skip checking for updates